CLeJack/Scribe/README.md

 limitegauge.com

-I currently do not have a MAC system to compile and test the MAC build with, but the source can be downloaded and compiled using the Mac JUCE exporter.
+I currently do not have a Mac system to compile and test the Mac build with, but the source can be downloaded and compiled using the Mac JUCE exporter.

 #### Quick Start and Tips